 Need homework help?
 Visit the library during scheduled Homework Help hours or chat online 24/7 to get help with your questions.
 Volunteers assist with all subjects through 8th grade and there are special volunteers at each branch who specialize in high school math and English.

 Find a learning buddy at the library!
 During certain hours, young learners can be partnered with a high school mentor to help them improve their math and reading skills through games and other fun activities.

 Teens can volunteer and earn credit for school!
 The Teen Service Learning program also provides job skills and encourages young people to help their community.

 Get help at the Seattle Library.

-Find housing resources and referrals at the Resource Kiosk at the Central Library.
-The Seattle Library’s CRS, Hallie Cranos, connects library visitors to many different kinds of services, including housing, behavioral health, mental health, vocational training, food assistance, legal support, domestic violence support, medical care and more.
-She is available on Tuesdays between 11 am to 2 pm at the Ballard Branch.
-She is also available at the Central Library during the following hours:
+Find housing resources and referrals with help from the Community Resource Specialist at the Central Library.
+The Seattle Library’s CRS connects library visitors to many different services, including housing, behavioral and mental health, vocational training, food assistance, legal support, domestic violence support, medical care and more.

 File your taxes for free at 12 Seattle Library locations!
 This program is offered on a drop-in basis.
 Click here to find out what documents you need to bring.

 Accessibility Toolkits are available at all library locations.
 These kits include large, high-contrast PC keyboards, low vision note-writing frames, low vision signature guides, low vision writing tablets, thick markers, Reizen Dome magnifiers, bar magnifiers and more.

 Homebound patrons can receive Mobile Library Services.
 If you live in Seattle and can’t visit the library due to age, disability or illness (that lasts at least 6 months), then you can have materials delivered to you by Mobile Services.
 Call (206) 386-4636 for information.